donomii/throff/README.md

 Throff is still in development.
 The basic language is complete and can be used for minor tasks e.g. text processing.
 However things like errors. continuations and someprogrammer-friendly features like arity tracking are still in progress.

+## Program direction

+Throff programs start at the _bottom_ and are evaluated backwards until they reach the top, where they finish.
+Internally, the line breaks are removed and the program becomes one long line, which is evaluated strictly from right-to-left.

+All Throff functions operate on the result of code to the right of the function.
+The only exception is the TOK function, which forces the word to the left to become a TOKEN.

+    PRINTLN Hello

+evaluates Hello first (a string), then PRINTLN (a function).
+PRINTLN doesn't care how its argument is made, so you can put any code there.

+    PRINTLN ADD 1 2

+Throff processes 2, then 1, then ADDs them together, then PRINTLNs them.
+If a function doesn't consume any arguments or return any values, it effectively is invisible, and so you can place it anywhere.

+    PRINTLN .S ADD 1 2

+will call .S before calling PRINTLN.  .S prints the arguments to its right (i.e. the datastack).
+Very handy for debugging!

 ## Goals

 * To create a small, simple and portable interpreter (mostly complete)